 Do you remember that crazy tromboncino squash I grew this summer?
 I baked one of those monsters yesterday and it yielded about 12 cups of purée.
 One of my favorite things on earth is pie (that and butter).
-So today I baked a winter squash pie.
-(A local farmer who grows pumpkin tells me that most canned “pumpkin” is really winter squash).
-Here’s my recipe:
+So I did the reasonable thing; I baked a winter squash pie.

 Winter Squash Pie

-Cut butter into flour and salt until the butter is the size of peas.
-Sprinkle in water, 1 T. at a time.
-Mix with a fork until the flour is moist and it forms a ball.
+- Mix with a fork until the flour is moist and it forms a ball.
 Don’t over mix.
-Wrap dough in plastic and refrigerate while you make the filling.

 Thank you for visiting Learning And Yearning.
 May "the LORD bless you and keep you; the LORD make his face shine upon you and be gracious to you; the LORD turn his face toward you and give you peace."
 Num 6:24-26